MilohPadgett/ME405_Lab3/README.md

 ## Overview
 This lab involves applying the previously used **ClossedLoopController**, **MotorDriver**, and **EncoderReader** modules to the concept of tasks.
-The preformance of the **ClosedLoopController** was tested under differing sample and response periods to show the degrading preformance as a function of sample period.
+The performance of the **ClosedLoopController** was tested under differing sample and response periods to show the degrading performance as a function of sample period.
 The utility of tasking was then explored through the introduction of a second flywheel motor.
 Pseudo-parallelism was used to drive two motors at the same time to differing steady state positions.

 ## Single Task P-Control
 Using the source code from *Lab 2* A task was broken up into two major section the **init_flywheel_one()** and **control_loop_one()**.
-Initialiation of used modudes occures during the first call to (or first few calls if this time takes longer than the period) **task1_fun()**.
+Initialiation of used modules occurs during the first call to (or first few calls if this time takes longer than the period) **task1_fun()**.
 Then the **task1_fun** will loop forever yeilding  to the scheduler after each iteration of the loop.
 This is where **control_loop_one()** samples the the encoder, generates the according motor output, and changes the motor speed.

 For ease of data collection a variable *n* was created during initalization to count the number of yields and thus a rough approximation of time.
 Each iteration, n was incremented until a target value was reached.
 The motors where then turned off and **get_response()** was called printing all time-output pairs to the thonny console.
 This was copy pasted into a csv file and the plots below were generated using hw1's python script.